GGianluppi/penetration-testing-capstone/README.md

 </p>

-**Step 3: Research and propose remediation that would prevent file content from being transmitted in clear text.**
+### Step 3: Research and propose remediation that would prevent file content from being transmitted in clear text.

-What are two remediation methods that can prevent unauthorized persons from viewing the content of the files?
+#### What are two remediation methods that can prevent unauthorized persons from viewing the content of the files?

-1. Implement Access Control Lists (ACLs): Define user permissions for files and directories to ensure only authorized users can access sensitive information.
+**1. Implement Access Control Lists (ACLs):** Define user permissions for files and directories to ensure only authorized users can access sensitive information.</br>
-2. Encrypt Sensitive Files and Data: Use encryption to convert data into a coded format that can only be read by users with the decryption key.
+**2. Encrypt Sensitive Files and Data:** Use encryption to convert data into a coded format that can only be read by users with the decryption key.